openbmc/openbmc-test-automation/README.md

 `redfish/`: Contains test cases for DMTF Redfish-related feature supported on OpenBMC.

-`redfish/extended/`: Contains test cases for combined legacy REST and DMTF Redfish-related feature supported on OpenBMC.
+`redfish/extended/`: Contains test cases for combined DMTF Redfish-related feature supported on OpenBMC.
+Some of the test will be deprecated.

 Note: Work in progress test development parameter
 `-v REDFISH_SUPPORT_TRANS_STATE:1` to force the test suites to execute in